 To more specifically analyze how changes worksite layout, materials, processes and equipment, affect the work being conducted, include the following in your analysis:

 Employees play a key role in identifying, controlling, and reporting hazards that may occur or already exist in your workplace.
 Safety inspection reports of potential hazards can be an effective tool to trigger a closer look at a piece of equipment, operation, or how work is being performed.
-The only caveat related to safety inspections is that, although, they may be good at uncovering hazardous conditions, they're not so good uncovering unsafe behaviors.
+The only caveat related to safety inspections is that, although, they may be good at uncovering hazardous conditions, they are not so good at uncovering unsafe behaviors.
 Reports of potential hazards can also provide suggestions to eliminate a hazard.

 There are many positive reasons for conducting safety inspections, including:

-Information obtained from the various hazard analysis processes are most useful when hazard control strategies are developed and incorporated into the worksite.
+Information obtained from the various hazard analysis processes is most useful when hazard control strategies are developed and incorporated into the worksite.
 It's important to recognize that not all hazard control strategies are equal.
 Some are more effective than others at reducing the risk in the job.

 Remember, a very basic hazard control principle is that we must either (1) eliminate the hazard or (2) control exposure to the hazard.
 The second principle is that it's more effective to eliminate the hazard, if you can, than to control exposure to the hazard.
 After all, if you can get rid of the hazard, you don't have to manage the exposure.
-These two important principles guide safety and health professionals in constructing a "hierarchy" of hazard control strategies.
+These two important principles help guide safety and health professionals in constructing a "hierarchy" of hazard control strategies.

 The idea behind this hierarchy is that the control methods at the top of the list are potentially more effective and protective than those at the bottom.
 Following the hierarchy normally leads to the implementation of inherently safer systems, ones where the risk of illness or injury has been substantially reduced.